 Including varying types of media in your content can make your content more interesting.
 Include images, video or audio to enhance user experience when it makes sense.
-Be sure to optimize your multimedia, especially images, by using your keywords in the filenames, adding them to the alt tags and using descriptive text to provide context.
+Be sure to optimize your multimedia, especially images (see next section), by using your keywords in the filenames, adding them to the alt tags and using descriptive text to provide context.
 Also use your keyword in the page URL.

 Add links to your existing content when they are related.
 This shows that you are the authority on this topic and can cover it from many different angles.
 In addition, these links also help the search engines understand the relationships between your various pieces of content.